Click here to learn more about citizen’s arrests in California under Penal Code 837, as well as how the Simmrin Law Group can help.

-However, it is very important to exercise caution when performing a citizen’s arrest.
+However, it is critical to exercise caution when performing a citizen’s arrest.
 Mistaken or improper arrests can lead to criminal charges against you.
 Contact the Simmrin Law Group if you have concerns about a citizen’s arrest you made.
-You can reach us at (310) 997-4688.

 Citizen’s Arrests in California